apache/cloudstack-documentation/source/adminguide/virtual_machines/unmanage_vms.rst

 .. note:: This is currently only available for **vSphere** clusters.

-Preserving unmanaged virtual machine NICS
+Preserving unmanaged virtual machine NICs
 -----------------------------------------

 The zone setting: unmanage.vm.preserve.nics can be used to preserve virtual machine NICs and its MAC addresses after unmanaging them.
 If set to true, the virtual machine NICs (and their MAC addresses) are preserved when unmanaging it.
 Otherwise, NICs are removed and MAC addresses can be reassigned.